Automated news directly to audiences at lightning speed

 Text design – and predictability (AI + NLG)

 We have built a dynamic framework for how texts are designed, a macro planning tool using AI.
 For each story, the tool is given a set of fixed parameters, such as length, the inclusion of a headline and an intro, which data points to include and how many texts to generate.

 Once the parameters are in place, the algorithm is set free to design the texts, dynamically creating text variation within the story scope.
 In other words, we deliver predictability.
-To achieve this, the ability for our algorithm to macro plan the story is key.

 What United Robots do is scale up human writing, rather than build robots that try to mimic human writing.